 Rather than bore you dear reader with lengthy descriptions of Guest past credits or continued referrals to Guest’s body of work, suffice it to say in this case the Guest repertory group falls prey to Oscar madness.
 It begins with a blog.
 Not uncommon, Internet bloggers post bits of info on websites in the form of news-baiting hyperbole, usually to get personal attention.

 Once that spark ignites the “What If It’s So” fire in minds of normally sane people, Guest-flavored-weirdness takes hold and the race to win is on, whether or not anybody is even certain of the prize.

 For those who enjoy humor by the truly gifted, Guest delivers a load of laughs.
 The entire cast without exception is inordinately skilled, especially his leading lady Marilyn who turns in an Oscar-worthy performance.

 “For Your Consideration” captures the will to win born into all us.
 Add delight at (Harry Shearer) character, Victor Allan Miller playing a weinner in televised hot dog commercials; (Eugene Levy) Morley Orfkin, depicting what has to be the most worthless talent agent in Hollywood; add a clueless publicist to the cast of wannabes and the chase for notoriety is underway.

-“For Your Consideration” is a contest to deliver lots of laughs, a little disappointment, tad of sad, tinge of regret, that will leaves your smiling for hours after the show closes.
+“For Your Consideration” is a contest to deliver lots of laughs, a little disappointment, tad of sad tinge of regret, that will leave you smiling for hours after the show closes.